You trust Warp 10 for your data, learn why you are right to do so by learning how to backup and restore your data.

 Choosing a database for your valuable data is always a difficult process.
-You need to assess different aspects such as performance, scalability, features and robustness.
+You need to assess different aspects such as performance, scalability, features, and robustness.
 The ultimate goal of this assessment is to increase the level of trust you have in the solution you choose.
-Among the important criteria to build up this trust is the ability for the solution to provide easy and reliable means of performing backups and restores of your data.
+Among the important criteria to build up this trust is the ability for the solution to provide an easy and reliable means of performing backups and restores of your data.

 This article explains how you can perform backups and restores of data managed by Warp 10.
 We will cover both the standalone and distributed versions, so fasten your seatbelts!